dlab-berkeley/Python-Data-Visualization-Legacy/README.md

 ## Outline

-For this workshop, we'll cover plotting with Matplotlib.
-We'll use both the scripted and object-oriented interfaces, working through examples in a Jupyter (formerly IPython) notebook.
+For this workshop, we'll provide an introduction to visualization with Python.
+We'll cover visualization theory and plotting with Matplotlib and Seaborn, working through examples in a Jupyter (formerly IPython) notebook.
 The following plot types will be covered:

 * line
 * bar